sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_debug_hardware.md

 </figcaption>
 </figure>

-!!! note
-	The debug menus are meant for debugging and development, and not for regular configuration.
-The unit will not be damaged if these settings are modified, but support is limited.

-From the System Menu, pressing H will enter the Hardward Debug Menu.
-This menu will report the status of the microSD card.
-While you can enable logging, you cannot begin logging until a microSD card is inserted.
-Any FAT16 or FAT32 formatted microSD card up to 128GB will work.
-We regularly use the [SparkX brand 1GB cards](https://www.sparkfun.com/products/15107) but note that these log files can get very large (>500MB) so plan accordingly.
+From the System Menu, pressing H will enter the Hardware Debug Menu.
+This menu controls various advanced settings, mostly used to enable the printing of verbose debugging messages.

 - 1 - Turn on/off the regular battery status message over serial config.
 - 3 - Turn on/off the display of TP time sync information.